Why GIVA?

 II

-The disciplined giving model at Givingtide’s core.
+The disciplined giving framework at Givingtide’s core.
 Three channels—CEG, CCG, and the U.P.—operate within a single coordinated system.

 III